Creating healthy, active kids

-Although physical literacy may sound daunting, complex and difficult to understand, there are many simple ways to enhance programs, lessons, games and activities in order to develop physical literacy within individuals that you work with.
+Although physical literacy may sound daunting, complex and difficult to understand, there are many simple ways to enhance programs, lessons, games and activities in order to develop physical literacy.

 By making adaptations and modifications to games and activities using universal design principles, every individual can participate in any activity to the best of their ability.
 By definition, physical literacy is an inclusive concept where every person can acquire movement competence and confidence.

 By focusing on play based activities that are developmentally appropriate and create fun, safe, welcoming and stimulating environments we provide conditions that foster learning, allows for curiosity and exploration with movement and movement concepts and encourages individuals to challenge themselves in their own unique journey.

 Physical literacy is associated with movement in all its forms, including sport-based activities, dance, gymnastics, circus, theatrical performances, strength based activities and activities of daily living to name a few.
 In order for individuals to gain experience, knowledge and understanding of all these movements, it is important that any curriculum or program include as much variety in movement context as possible.

 Here to help

 While all this may seem challenging, PISE is here to assist you with knowledge, resources, training, mentorship and program offerings.
 We use quality physical activity experiences and play to develop physical literacy.

 When it comes to children’s programs and summer camps, PISE uses a combination of structured and unstructured play to help children learn to move to the best of their ability.
 We inspire creative movement exploration to play your way to: